For information about this supplement see The Anime Companion Supplement main page. Additions are in the Anime Companion Supplement News page.

 HOKKE SECT see: Nichirenshū (Nichiren sect)

-- hokora (small wayside shrines) 祠
+- hokora (small wayside shrine) 祠

 -